ahmedshahriar/ahmedshahriar/README.md

 ### Hi there 👋

-I'm a data science, AI enthusiast
+I'm a data science, AI enthusiast.
 I’m looking to collaborate on Data Science Project

 🔭 I am currently working on a news aggregator android application using Scrapy-Django integration as a backend API.
 It reached 11k+ downloads worldwide.